-This party craft worked wonderfully for a group of 7-10 year olds, heck- any age, myself and my other kids (ages 4, 11, 12) were just as into it as the younger party goers.
+This wooden peg doll project worked wonderfully for a group of 7-10 year olds, heck- any age, myself and my other kids (ages 4, 11, 12) were just as into it as the younger party goers.

-I found these pre-cut wood people shapes at Michaels craft store, you can find them at just about any craft store.
+I found these pre-cut wooden peg dolls at Michaels craft store, you can find them at just about any craft store.
 We made tables and chairs from different sized wooden spools and flat round wooden disks (all can be purchased in bags of 10 or so at the craft store).
 We pre-glued the tables and chairs together, then pre-painted the people and the furniture with acrylic craft paint.
 Pre-painting made things run much more smoothly at the party and entirely avoided the issue of paint messes.

 We got a little crazy painting the hair and little faces.
 Two-toned hair added a some dimension (and silliness).
 I put a clear coat of glossy Modge Podge over the people to set the paint, they looked very chalky without the top coat.
 The tables and chairs also got a top coat, with some glitter mixed in.

 Luckily, I have loads of craft supplies stashed, I have this habit of saving every single scrap of rick rack, lace and fabric no matter how tiny… and it finally paid off.
 I didn’t even have to pull out my main totes of all of these supplies, only the bags full of the tiny scraps and they worked perfectly.

 The bed is made from 1″ thick foam, the pillows from smaller piece of foam, I just used what I already had laying around.
 The foam could really be any thickness under an inch or so.
 The girls chose the bedding from flannel fabric scraps (once again, leftovers from previous projects made over the years) and hot glued the fabric over the foam to finish the beds and pillows.